GOP report on Afghanistan withdrawal faults Biden and could add fuel to presidential debate

 "Why is it important right now?"
 McCaul said.
 "Because the foreign policy's at stake.
 What happened after Afghanistan impacted the world."

-The memo stated Republicans members have "attempted to downplay or twist the facts" of the Afghanistan withdrawal for political purposes.
+The memo stated Republican members have "attempted to downplay or twist the facts" of the Afghanistan withdrawal for political purposes.
 Further, Meeks defended President Biden's handling of the removal.

 "President Trump initiated a withdrawal that was irreversible without sending significantly more American troops to Afghanistan to face renewed combat with the Taliban," Meeks said.
 "All witnesses who testified on this issue agreed that the United States would have faced renewed combat with the Taliban had we not continued the withdrawal.
 Rather than send more Americans to fight a war in Afghanistan, President Biden decided to end it."